minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

       .. tab-item:: MinIO Console

          MinIO supports specifying the AD/LDAP provider settings using the :ref:`MinIO Console <minio-console>`.
+         For distributed deployments, configuring AD/LDAP from the Console applies the configuration to all nodes in the deployment.

 	 .. include:: /includes/common-minio-external-auth.rst
             :start-after: start-minio-ad-ldap-console-enable